 YOUR VOTE IS YOUR VOICE PANEL DISCUSSION #2

 The “Your Vote is Your Voice” PSA campaign showcases women across California who remind us that our power is in our collective contributions at the ballot box.
-Thank you to Commissioner Senator Connie M. Leyva for encouraging us to use our voices and VOTE on November 3rd!
+Commissioner/Assemblymember Dr. Shirley Weber reminds us of the importance of honoring those who came before us by exercising their hard won right to vote tomorrow, November 3rd.

 Listen in as panelists Commissioner Alisha Wilkins (Chair, California Commission on the Status of Women and Girls), Tamara Rasberry (Assistant Deputy Director Secretary of State), Margita Thompson (Board Member, California Women Lead) moderated by LaKenya Jordan, Executive Director, California Commission on the Status of Women and Girls discuss what is at stake for women in November.